Building an Efficient Data Warehouse Architecture: Optimising Performance and Accessibility

 Data Warehouse Architecture Overview

-Enterprise data processing and presentation requires a well-defined data warehouse architecture.
+Enterprise data processing and presentation require a well-defined data warehousing architecture.
 Data warehouses differ from production applications (OLTP) by focusing on supporting ad-hoc data requirements and analytical activities.
-They act as a centralized repository for both live and archived data, enabling organizations to gain insights from various data sources conveniently.
+They act as a centralized repository for both live and archived data, enabling business users to gain insights from various data sources conveniently.

 A. Data Warehouse Architecture: Basic